pkarsy/CC1101_RF/README.md

 Consequently the receiver needs a "window" of +/-(433.213-433.159) or +/-54Khz or 108KHz "BWchannel" as CC1101 documentation calls it.
 This is about the setting in this library (101KHz).
 Generally is not a good idea to use a larger than needed BWchannel setting, as the chip then collects a lot of noise, and signals from other ISM working devices.
 For 868 band the required "BWchannel" is somewhat higher but at the moment this lib does not change the setting.
 RFstudio (TI's software) has some preconfigured settings with this BWchannel, and they know better.
 A function tweaking the BWchannel may be added if such a need(reception problems) arises.

-The above calculations show that we have to isolate nearby projects with at least ~100 to ~150KHz difference in frequency.
+The above calculations show that we have to isolate nearby projects with at least ~100 to ~150KHz gap.
 Probably even 200KHz as RFStudio suggest(channel spacing).
 For example:
 * one project with 433.2Mhz : radio.begin(433.2e6)
 * another nearby project and isolated (no need for communication) to the first at 433.35MHz : radio.begin(433.35e6)

 Even then, expect some disturbance from unrelated nearby devices.
 For example some garage doors use 433.42MHz +/- unknown ppm

-Another consideration is which ISM band to use: Should I choose 433 or 868MHz ?
+Another consideration is which ISM band to use: Should we choose 433 or 868MHz ?
 (And there are more) Both seem to be allowed in Europe.
 Some 868 sub-bands allow 25mW or even 500mW.
 This is actually not good for us, as CC1101 can transmit only 10mW and the module will compete with higher power modules.
 Others say that 868 is in fact better, and that 433 is more crowded.
 Note that the antennas do not perform the same on every frequency.
 And finally the rules for frequency and power/time allocation are somewhat complex.
 You have to do your tests to be sure, and read the rules for your country.